Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution

 \subsection{A Matching Upper Bound}

-We proceed to show our main result: perhaps surprisingly, it is impossible to improve on the straightforward lower bound of~$1/e$. \begin{theorem} Let $\delta>0$.
-Then there exists $n_0\in\N$ such that for any $n\geq n_0$ and any $(0,n)$-stopping rule with associated stopping time $\tau$ there exists a distribution $F$, not known to the stopping rule, such that when $X_1,\dots,X_n$ are i.i.d.\@ random variables drawn from $F$,
+We next show that it is impossible to improve on the straightforward lower bound of~$1/e$. \begin{theorem} Let $\delta>0$.
+Then there exists $n_0\in\N$ such that for any $n\geq n_0$ and any $(0,n)$-stopping rule with stopping time $\tau$ there exists a distribution $F$, not known to the stopping rule, such that when $X_1,\dots,X_n$ are i.i.d.\@ random variables drawn from $F$,

 \end{theorem}